-4f Checker allows you to check if your derivation is mathematically correct.
+4f Checker allows you to check if your derivation is mathematically correct online.
 The checker formulates each step in the derivation as a mathematical theorem, and sends the theorem to an automatic theorem prover that runs in the cloud.
 The derivation is correct, if each step in the derivation is proved correct.
 The checker warns for each derivation step that it was not able to prove correct.

-4f Checker is available both online and in the 4f Studio desktop application.
 The automatic checking function can be used everywhere where the eMath editor is used: in textbooks when solving assignments, in notebooks and in course books.
 The checker requires an active internet connection.
 Check our Products & Pricing page for the best way for you to use the checker.

-Derivation with an Error
+Example Derivation with an Error

 The derivation below contains an error, the second derivation step is not correct.
 The checker shows a "!" as a warning sign for the incorrect step, and a check mark for the correct ones.

 Here we have corrected the erroneous step.
 The checker now marks each step as correct, so the whole derivation is correct.

 Automatic Checking, Basic

 Automatic Checking, More Advanced

 A Personal Digital Tutor

 Thinking of hiring a tutor for your high school student?
 Success in High School opens many doors to future colleges and universities.
 It also affects your child's self esteem.
 We hear it a lot from adults, "I know I am not bad at math, but somehow I just missed a few things and never really got it..."
 In math, missing one point will make the rest very difficult to understand.
 Getting a little extra help exactly where it is needed will make all the difference for your child's future math studies.
 But tutors are expensive, so how about an e-tutor?